Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 Masha and the Bear is produced by Russian company Animaccord Animation Studio.
 The TV series is broadcast in more than 100 countries.
 There are other Masha and the Bear episodes that have, too, broken the 1-billion-views barrier, like Bon Appetit.

 5. Baby Shark Dance.
 4 billion views.

 The fifth most viewed video in YouTube’s history is a children’s song about a shark family.
 It teaches kids new words and family relationships through repetition: baby shark, mommy shark, daddy shark.
 The video is full of colorful animations.
 And there is a simple shark choreography created by Pinkfong, the South Korean company behind this video.

 Pinkfong is in the education/entertainment business, and they publish this type of songs all the time.
 Their channel has more than 4,000 children’s songs.
 All of them do well (with millions of views each), but Baby Shark Dance has outdone them all by surpassing the 3 billion views.

 British Mark Ronson, Hawaiian Bruno Mars, and Kansas-born Jeff Bashker were jamming one day at Bruno’s studio in Los Angeles.
 Bruno was at the drums, Jeff on the keyboard, and Mark at the guitar.
 And they came up with what would become Uptown Funk.

 Mark has said it was quite exciting that day, that they thought the song had a lot of promise.
 But then it fizzled.
-And the trio almost gave up on it several times during the next months because the song just wouldn’t come together.
+And the trio almost gave up on it several times during the next months because the song just would not come together.

 Gangnam is the name of the poshest district in Seoul.
-In the humorous song Psy is trying to pick up a girl, trying to convince her that he is as cool as she is, and that he is like the people from Gangnam: wealthy and laid back (if you want to take a closer look at the lyrics, here is a good translation).
+In the humorous song, Psy is trying to pick up a girl.
+He tries to convince her that he is as cool as she is, and that he is like the people from Gangnam: wealthy and laid back.
+(If you want to take a closer look at the lyrics, here is a good translation.)

 Video published on: July 15, 2012